 - A form allows you to arrange data fields into logical groups, thus increasing readability.
 Labels with additional information can be inserted to give users more hints on how to use the form or what given data fields mean.

 - Command buttons can be used within forms for commonly used commands.
 A user can then use the form as if it were a standalone application without recourse to the Menu system.

-This page was last modified on 16 June 2015, at 16:46.
-Content is available under Creative Commons License SA 4.0
+This page was last edited on 16 June 2015, at 16:46.
+Content is available under Creative Commons License SA 4.0 unless otherwise noted.